 For people just entering the field, the price of their first professional or semi-professional camera is always a primary concern, especially while getting a feel for what it takes to capture scenes to display their creativity and flair.

-Many developing photographers are graduating from a point-and-shoot and want something with more capability, but aren’t able to shell out for a full professional setup.
+Many developing photographers are graduating from a point-and-shoot and want something with more capability but cannot shell out for a complete professional setup.

 Depending on your choice of model, you will enjoy things like continuous burst shooting (with speeds of 24fps and 30fps in some models), fast mechanical shutters, and even quicker electronic shutters.

-Street photography requires mobility, so image stabilization built into the body of the camera is a welcome addition and a feature that improves with every generation of camera.
+Street photography requires mobility, so image stabilization built into the camera’s body is a welcome addition and a feature that improves with every generation of cameras.

-Every year sees new M43 models come out with tons of new features and little to no compromise in the quality of the shots.
-Other than super low light conditions or really high ISOs, it will be tough for you to go wrong.
+Every year, new M43 models come out with tons of new features and little to no compromise in the quality of the shots.
+Other than super-low light conditions or high ISOs, it will be tough for you to go wrong.